 Why Attachment Parenting Theory Didn’t Work For Me

 I agree that breastfeeding is very important.
 I put it at the top of my priority list for my babies.
 However, I soon realized that breastfeeding on demand was not all it was cracked up to be.
 The theory of it encouraging attachment between parent and child seems legitimate.
-However, I believe you can still securely attach to your child if you feed them from a bottle, whether breastmilk or formula.
-In my opinion, I think feeding on demand creates a habitual snacker instead of a well-fed (and therefore well-rested) baby.
+However, you can still securely attach to your child if you feed them from a bottle, whether breastmilk or formula.
+I think feeding on demand creates a habitual snacker instead of a well-fed (and therefore well-rested) baby.

 I also found that exclusively breastfeeding was completely impractical.
 My daughter eventually refused to take a bottle (ever) or let anyone else feed her.
 Which meant I was prohibited from leaving her even for a short time.
 This made me resentful and stir-crazy.
 We introduced a bottle (with breastmilk) with our second baby very soon after he was born.
 That gave me brief periods of freedom I needed to be a better mom.

 The attachment parenting theory encourages co-sleeping (your child sleeping in the same room on a different surface) and bed sharing (the child sleeps in the same bed as mom and dad).
 When my first child was born, I decided to bed share because she would not sleep without being near me.
 At first, I was happy to do it.
-But after nine months, I was barely sleeping and had perpetual shoulder and neck pain.
+But after nine months, I barely slept and had perpetual shoulder and neck pain.
 I had to sleep in strange positions to accommodate her little body.
 I knew it was time to try something different.

 At that point, we put her in a bassinet beside the bed, but she was not having it.
 We tried everything to make it work.
-But at about a year old, we decided it was time to put her in her own room.
+But at about a year old, we decided to put her in her room.
 Neither my husband nor I were getting any sleep.
 We were not able to be intimate or have any alone time.
 Both of us were tired, cranky, and at our wit’s end.

 So we decided to gently sleep train her (discussed more below).
 It only took about a week of training to get her to sleep independently in her room.
 Since then, my daughter has been an excellent sleeper.
 I believe our choice to put her in her room saved my husband’s and my sanity.
-It also brought intimacy back into our relationship and taught our daughter that sleeping in her own space was a good thing.
+It also brought intimacy back into our relationship and taught our daughter that sleeping in her own space was good.

 Attachment parenting proponents claim that babywearing helps to create a secure attachment for your child by encouraging more skin-to-skin time, among other things.
 While babywearing is a helpful tool for most moms, in my opinion, I do not think it’s essential to form a secure parent/child attachment.

 I chose to babywear until my kids began walking because it was easier for me.
 It allowed me to use my hands freely.
 It also helped when I had a toddler and an infant.
 However, I also regularly used a stroller, a bouncer, a swing, or just some toys on the floor to keep my kiddo occupied while I got stuff done.
 My kids learned they didn’t need to be held all the time to be happy.
 They learned to play and explore independently.
-They also knew that I would be there in a heartbeat if they needed me.
+They also knew I would be there in a heartbeat if they needed me.
 And I was a better mom and wife because I could get stuff done.

 One of the most controversial issues that attachment parenting advocates encourage is avoiding all kinds of sleep training.
 Proponents of attachment parenting argue that sleep training a child, especially the “cry-it-out” method, can cause brain damage and impair the parent-child bond.
-This argument, however, is not based on science.3 Studies done on infants who had been sleep trained showed the opposite: the effect on the babies’ brains and stress levels was not negatively affected, and the sleep training taught the babies how to sleep on their own.4
+This argument, however, is not based on science.3 Studies done on infants who had been sleep trained showed the opposite: the effect on the babies’ brains and stress levels was not negatively affected, and the sleep training taught the babies how to sleep independently.4